lemons-studios/audio-replacer/README.md

 - Rust + cargo (Either use a package manager or install with [rustup](https://rustup.rs/))
   - This will also require a C++ Compiler.
 I'd suggest using llvm if on linux or msvc if on windows (Install Visual Studio and the desktop development with C++ workload)
 - The [LLVM compiler](https://github.com/llvm/llvm-project/releases).
 Visual studio LLVM does **NOT** work, and MSVC doesn't either.
 If on Linux, install with your package manager instead
 - [CMake](https://cmake.org/download/).
 If on Linux, install with your package manager instead.
-Unsure if the Visual Studio version works
+I am unsure if the Visual Studio version works

 All tools required to compile this application will require about 15Gb of storage space, possibly more